-Anyone involved in tree work, whether in a domestic, commercial or industrial setting, has a responsibility to adhere to the latest safe working practices.
-In the UK, the key guidelines are provided by the HSE and many of these best practices can be found on their website.
-For a brief overview of some of the main health and safety polices our tree surgeons work to, take a look below.
+Anyone involved in tree surgery, whether it be in a domestic, commercial or industrial setting, has a personal responsibility for safety and must adhere to the latest safe working practices.
+In the UK, the Health & Safety Executive (HSE) sets out guidelines for tree surgeons.
+You can find best practices for tree surgery on the HSE website but, for a broader overview of the health and safety policies our tree surgeons work to, please see below.

-Operating in compliance with the Personal Protective Equipment at Work Regulations 1992, all our tree surgeons wear the appropriate personal protective equipment.
-This includes items such as helmets, gloves, eye protection, high-visibility clothing, boots and any specialised equipment needed for a specific job, such as harnesses for aerial tree surgery.
+Operating in compliance with the Personal Protective Equipment at Work Regulations 1992, our tree surgeons always wear the appropriate personal protective equipment.
+This includes items such as helmets, gloves, eye protection, high-visibility clothing, boots and any specialist equipment needed for specific work, such as harnesses for aerial tree surgery.

-Another important legislation we adhere to as tree surgeons covering the Woking, Farnham, Guildford and Leatherhead areas, is The Provision and Use of Work Equipment Regulations 1992.
-This lays out the responsibilities for owning and operating work equipment, such as ensuring it is well-maintained and only used by personnel with the right training use it.
+Another important legislation we adhere to as tree surgeons is the Provision and Use of Work Equipment Regulations 1992.
+This lays out the responsibilities for owning and operating work equipment, keeping it well maintained and ensuring only personnel with the right training use it.
 This equipment can include stump grinding machinery or mechanical hedge cutters.

-It is a legal requirement for chainsaw operators to have the right training to use such a powerful tool, especially when working at height.
-We ensure every operator in our team is fully trained and wears protective clothing to use a chainsaw, which often includes a safety helmet, hearing protection, safety glasses, gloves, chainsaw boots and high visibility clothing.
+It is a legal requirement for chainsaw operators to have training in the use of such powerful tools, especially when working at height.
+We ensure all our tree surgeons have this training and the wearing of protective clothing whilst using chainsaws is fundamental.
+This can include safety helmets, hearing protection, safety glasses, gloves, chainsaw boots and high-visibility clothing.

-Whether removing a tree for a homeowner in Leatherhead, trimming a tall hedge for a commercial client in Farnham, tree pruning for a woodland trust in Woking or crown lifting a tree for a local authority in Guildford, our tree surgeons follow the Working at Height Regulations 2005 safety measures.
-This includes planning for emergencies, assessing risks, using safety equipment, such as climbing harnesses and ladders, as well as making sure all personnel are supervised and trained.
+Whether removing a tree for a homeowner, trimming a tall hedge for a commercial client, pruning for a woodland trust or crown lifting trees for a local authority, our tree surgeons follow the Working at Height Regulations 2005.
+Compliancy includes appropriate planning for emergencies, assessing risks, and using safety equipment such as climbing harnesses and ladders.